Duplication Makes A New Primate Gene

 For a question we have asked before, can recombination, mutation and darwinian natural selection write new programs virtually without limit, as the history of life on Earth would seem to require?
 If so, closed system experiments in biology or computer models should be able to demonstrate that capability.
 To date, those experiments encounter a very near limit.
 We think those experimental results may reveal a basic fact about our world.
 But if the experimental environment is open to new programs supplied from elsewhere, obviously the original inventory of programs can be expanded as long as the external supply lasts.

 In conclusion, the evidence concerning this new primate gene does not demonstrate that darwinian evolution can produce new genetic programs.
-Rather, it may demonstrate how pre-existing programs acquired in an open system are assembled and optimized.
+Rather, it may demonstrate how pre-existing programs are acquired, assembled and optimized.

 What'sNEW since Feb 2005